FREQUENTLY ASKED QUESTIONS

 While each individual treatment plan is crafted to suit a resident’s needs, the average time spent in our residential recovery program is three to six months.

-What is the difference between transitional housing and residential treatment?
+What is the difference between transitional living and residential extended care?

-What are the visitation policies at The GateHouse facilities?
+What are the visitation policies at the extended care residences?

 What is the difference between a halfway house and transitional living?

 Who will know about my treatment?

 We work with most HMOs, PPOs, Managed Care Plans, and the Department of Human Services.
 Feel free to reach out and ask us about specifics!

 How can I pay for my treatment services?

 What should I bring to Residential Extended Care and GateHouse Transitional Living?

 What is the difference between a rehab center and your programs?